goetas/twital/doc/api.rst

     </div>

-First, you have to create your node parser that handles this tag.
+First, you have to create your node parser, which handles this "new" tag.
 To do this, you have to implement the ``Goetas\Twital\Node`` interface.

 .. literalinclude:: ../src/Goetas/Twital/Node.php